-What needs work?
+What needs development?

-The writing style is very choppy, especially at the beginning, which actually hinders the story telling.
+The writing style is very choppy, especially at the beginning, which actually hinders the storytelling.
 Being efficient and trying to stick to the white of the page is a great instinct when it comes to writing a script but this script could be greatly improved with a bit more in the description rather than less.
 When the writing is fragmented like it is in this script, the story is also fragmented and confusing.
 When dealing with a subject matter like time travel AND alternate universes, the writing has to be absolutely clear.
 The characters are going to be jumping around in time and space so the audience needs to know exactly where and when they are.
 They also need to know what is happening on screen, which is murky at points in this script because the writing is so clipped.
-Expand some of the descriptions for clarity.
+Try to expand some of the descriptions for clarity.
 This script is actually too short right now so the expansion isn’t going to harm the page count.
 While it may be clear what is happening in the writer’s head, it’s not yet clear on the page.

-Be mindful of what information is included throughout this script that is not filmable.
+Be mindful of what information is included throughout this script that cannot be filmed.
 There are a lot of little asides or parts of description that only serve to be helpful to the reader and cannot be seen by an audience.
 Keep in mind that this is a visual format and that the script is the blueprint for the show.
 How can an audience physically see “an unseen time wave”?
 A reader might understand what is happening but the audience won’t.
 Comb through the script and cut down on the unnecessary asides or parentheticals and make the important ones moments of scene."